Ernst-Georg Drünkler: Defence of the Reich

 While based in East Prussia, Drünkler accounted for a Red Air Force Ilyushin DB-3 shot down southeast of Georgenburg at 01:56 for his 28th victory.
 He followed this up with a Lisunov Li-2 on 16/17 October 1944 at 17:57, the location was not recorded in his report.
 Another of this type at 18:12 on 23 October brought his score to 30.
 On 1 January 1945, Drünkler was awarded the German Cross in Gold (Deutsches Kreuz in Gold).

-On 8/9 February 1945 the Stettin area was attacked by Bomber Command again.
-A series of raids were carried out on Germany this night and Bomber Command lost 17 aircraft.
-10 Lancasters of No. 5 Group began minelaying off Swinemünde, near Stettin.
+On 8/9 February 1945 the Stettin area was attacked again by Bomber Command.
+Many raids were carried out on Germany this night and Bomber Command lost 17 aircraft; 10 Lancasters of 5 Group began minelaying off Swinemünde, near Stettin.
 Rail yards at Krefeld were attacked by 151 bombers and the synthetic oil plant at Pölitz was bombed by 475 heavy bombers.
 Drünkler intercepted three bombers and claimed them shot down within nine minutes: 21:03 to 21:12 southwest and west of the city.
 Bomber Command lost Lancaster HK620 from 15 Squadron, LL911 61 Squadron,.
 ME299 44 Squadron (flown by Flying Officer K. Mangos RNZAF killed with four crewman and two captured), ME314 619 Squadron, ME443, 61 Squadron, ND554 630 Squadron, ND912 7 Squadron, PB737 61 Squadron, and PB759 also from 61 Squadron.
-German night fighter pilots claimed eight bombers this night, three by Drünkler, three by Walter Borchers of Stab./NJG 5 and one by Hauptmann Herbert Koch of I./NJG 3, for this 18th victory northeast of Copenhagen.
+German night fighter pilots claimed eight bombers this night, three by Drünkler, three by Walter Borchers of Stab./NJG 5 and one by Hauptmann Herbert Koch of I. Gruppe of Nachtjagdgeschwader 3 (NJG 3—3rd Night Fighter Wing), for this 18th victory northeast of Copenhagen.

 On the night of the 14 February 1945, Bomber Command commenced Operation Thunderclap.
-The target was Chemnitz: 499 Lancaster and 218 Halifax heavy bombers of No. 1, 3, 4, 6 and 8 Groups bombed the town ineffectively owing to heavy cloud cover.
+The target was Chemnitz, 499 Lancasters and 218 Halifaxes 1, 3, 4, 6 and 8 Groups bombed the town ineffectively owing to heavy cloud cover.
 Post-raid reconnaissance suggest the raid was ineffective and although parts of the city were hit, most of the bombs fell in open country.
 Bomber Command lost eight Lancaster and five Halifax bombers this night.
 Drünkler intercepted a Lancaster northeast of Chemnitz at shot it down at 21:05 for victory number 34.
-Chemnitz and Bohlen were the targets on 5/6 March 1945 were struck by 498 and 248 bombers.
+Chemnitz and Böhlen were the targets on 5/6 March 1945 were struck by 498 and 248 bombers.
 Drünkler claimed a heavy bomber southeast of Zwickau at 22:05.
 Two nights later on 7/8 March he claimed a Lancaster northeast of Erfurt for his 36th claim.
 Drünkler downed a trio of heavy bombers on 16/17 March 1945, over, east and south of Ansbach from 21:15 to 21:43.
 This night was also notable for the successes of Johannes Hager who claimed five RAF bombers and Herbert Lütje, who claimed his 50th victory that night.